 To use, remove from the freezer and leave on the countertop to defrost.

 Once defrosted, remove the wrapping and decorate the top of the cake with frosting and walnut halves.

 Store the cake in the refrigerator.

 Save for later

-Why not pin this carrot and walnut cake traybake recipe to your pinterest board so you can make it later.
+Why not pin this carrot and walnut cake traybake recipe to one of your Pinterest boards so you can make it later?
 Just click the image below.